 It is only natural that as ecommerce races into the future, the tools that ecommerce merchants use will race along with it.

 Static product pages gave way to personalized assortments and product grids aimed at individuals.
 Ecommerce branched out from the desktop.
 Retailers quickly understood the potential of mobile commerce and worked doggedly to produce mobile experiences and capture mobile conversion.
 One-click ordering arrived to spare consumers from filling out endless fields.
 Delivery times sped up and continue to speed up.
-And Signifyd’s world, the world of fraud protection, has been undergoing a transformation, too.
+And Signifyd’s world, the world of payment fraud protection, has been undergoing a transformation, too.

 The company is a pioneer in the field of guaranteed fraud protection, an offering that relies on big data, machine learning and human expertise to shift online fraud liability from merchants to fraud-protection providers, like Signifyd.
 The idea has been validated by the thousands of merchants who have become Signifyd customers.

-And recently, third-party validation has been growing to the extent that it’s fair to say that guaranteed fraud protection has gained mainstream acceptance.
+And recently, third-party validation has been growing to the extent that it’s fair to say that guaranteed chargeback fraud protection has gained mainstream acceptance.
 Consider just two bits of evidence from one day last week.

 First, Signifyd announced it had secured a $100 million Series D round of funding from Premji Invest, with participation from existing investors Bain Capital Ventures, Menlo Ventures, American Express Ventures, IA Ventures, Allegis Cyber and Resolute Ventures.
 Then, Kleiner Perkins Caufield & Byers venture capitalist Mary Meeker released her annual technology trends report.
 The report is something of a Silicon Valley bible of where technology is headed.